 Frequently, judicial opinions cite the cases that say settlement of disputes ranks high in New Jersey’s public policy.
 Accordingly, it is very difficult to get a trial court to set aside, and most of the time, a motion to set aside a judgment or order is required to be filed within one year .
 But what happens in the case of fraud and/or when the information regarding hidden assets and/or material misstatements made by a party does not come to light for many years?
-Is a litigant in those situations out of look because they didn’t catch the fraud fast enough?
+Is a litigant in those situations out of luck because they didn’t catch the fraud fast enough?
 In many cases, the answer is yes, but not always.

 The analysis starts with Rule 4:50-1 which provides the grounds for relief from a judgment, as follows: